 Last Updated on by

-Osprey specializes in making a large variety of packs and bags and they do it extremely well.
-I personally own a few Osprey bags and they are all very durable and some of the most comfortable bags I carry.
-When I saw that they came out with a line of bags for everyday use, I had to see what it was all about.
+Osprey specializes in making a large variety of packs and bags with reflective graphics and they do it extremely well.
+I personally own a few Osprey bags and they are all very durable and some of the most comfortable bags I carry that allow quick access to the things I need like my water bottle for example.
+When I saw that they came out with a line of bags for everyday use with different color options, I had to see what it was all about.

 The Osprey Tropos is different from the rest of the bags they carry because of the variety of occasions you can use this bag for.
-It’s a technical bag that can be used every single day.
+It’s definitely one of my favorite technical packs that I can use every single day.
 While it’s durable enough to hit the trail, it also has features that make it great for school, work, or a day around the city.

 You can carry everything that you need for work inside of this backpack.
 There is plenty of space for things like your laptop, a lunch box, an extra jacket, and anything else you could possibly need for work.
 There is even a slot specially made for business cards.